wibb1/springboot3security/README.md

       ```bash
       javac src/main/java/com/springboot3security/util/SecretKeyEncoder.java
       ```
-    - run the class with the key value you entered in `jwt.secret` as an argument
+    - Run the class with the key value you entered in `jwt.secret` as an argument
       ```bash
       java -cp src/main/java com.springboot3security.util.SecretKeyEncoder
       ```
-    - remove any `=` characters at the end of the output line, these are padding characters, will cause errors, and are not needed.
+    - Remove any `=` characters at the end of the output line, these are padding characters, will cause errors, and are not needed.
       The output line from the SecretKeyEncoder run should be copied to the `jwt.secret` property, replacing the value you just entered.
       ```properties
       jwt.secret=<your_secret_key_64_characters_long>